MicrosoftDocs/visualstudio-docs/docs/modeling/how-to-define-a-domain-specific-language.md

  See also [How to: Change the Namespace of a Domain-Specific Language](../modeling/how-to-change-the-namespace-of-a-domain-specific-language.md).

 ## <a name="trouble"></a> Troubleshooting
  The following table lists some of the most common problems that are encountered when you design a DSL, together with suggestions for their solution.
-More advice is available on the [Visualization Tools Extensibililty Forum](http://go.microsoft.com/fwlink/?LinkId=186074).
+More advice is available on the [Visualization Tools Extensibility Forum](http://go.microsoft.com/fwlink/?LinkId=186074).

 | Problem | Suggestion |